 An assignable effect envelope controls the level of a track sent to a particular assignable effect chain.
 Before you can add an assignable effect envelope, you must add an assignable effect chain to the project.
-For more information, see [Adding assignable effect controls](#) on page 140.

 1. Select the track to which you want to add the assignable effect envelope.
 (You may select multiple tracks.)
 2. Add the envelope to the selected track(s) in one of following ways: - From the Insert menu, choose Envelopes, and choose the assignable effect chain for which you want to add an envelope from the submenu. - Right-click the track header in the track list, choose Insert/Remove Envelope from the shortcut menu, and choose the appropriate assignable effect chain from the submenu.